Neevea8880/C_Programming/C_programs_using_pointers_and_files/README.md

 Objective: Learn the file concept in C

 11. Create a file and perform the following
-    1) Write data to the file
+    i) Write data to the file
-    2)Read the data in a given file & display the file content on console append new data and display on console 12.Open a text input file and count number of characters, words and lines in it; and store the results in an output file.
+    ii)Read the data in a given file & display the file content on console append new data and display on console
+12. Open a text input file and count number of characters, words and lines in it; and store the results in an output file.